sugarlabs/turtleblocksjs/guide/README.md

 upon the language, taking the conversation in directions unanticipated by the Turtle Block developers.

-Action stacks let you extend the Turtle Blocks language by defining new blocks.
+*Action* stacks let you extend the Turtle Blocks language by defining new blocks.
 For example, if you draw lots of squares, you may want a block to draw squares.
-In the examples below, we define an action which draws a square (repeat 4 forward 100 right 90), which in turn results in a new block on the Actions palette that we can use whenever we want to draw a square.
-Every new action stack results in a new block.
+In the examples below, we define an action that draws a square (repeat 4 forward 100 right 90), which in turn results in a new block on the *Actions* palette that we can use whenever we want to draw a square.
+Every new *Action* stack results in a new block.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/actions1.svg'</img>

-Defining an action to create a new block, "square"
+Defining an action to create a new block, "*Square*"

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/actions2.svg'</img>

-Using the "square" block
+Using the "*Square*" block

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/actions3.svg'</img>

-The Do block lets you specify an action by name.
-In this example, we choose "one of" two names, "square" and "triangle" to determine which action to take.
+The *Do* block lets you specify an action by name.
+In this example, we choose "one of" two names, "*Square*" and "*Triangle*" to determine which action to take.

 4. Parameters